The Last Dinosaur: Writing

 The film was intended for a US theatrical release, but failed to find a distributor and ended up as a television film.
 Screenwriter William Overgard pitched to ABC a TV movie about a hunter who travels back in time to kill a dinosaur.
-ABC rejected the idea in favor if rock musical remake of King Kong.
+ABC rejected the idea in favor of a rock musical remake of King Kong.
 When that fell though, they came back to Overgard to develop his idea.

 Filming

 While the film featured mostly an English-speaking cast, a Japanese dub was created for the television release in Japan.
 The Japanese theatrical release, as well as the Japanese laserdisc release, used the English voice cast with Japanese subtitles.

 Creature design

 Unlike other bigger-budgeted movies that have used state-of-the-art effects (i.e., stop motion, puppets, etc.) for the dinosaurs, this movie uses the "man in a suit" method, much like the Godzilla movies of the 1960s and 1970s (the sound department even borrowed Godzilla's trademark roar and occasionally mixed it into the T. rex's roar).
 The "ceratopsian" (Uintatherium), as well as the Triceratops, were done through the "two guys in a horse-suit" technique.
-The scale (size) of the Tyrannosaurus also changes literally from scene to scene, in some cases it appears to be over 40–50 feet tall (when it attacks the borer) and can carry it in its mouth, when the Polar Borer is easily well over 10 feet in diameter.
+The scale (size) of the Tyrannosaurus also changes liberally from scene to scene, in some cases it appears to be over 40–50 feet tall (when it attacks the borer) and can carry it in its mouth, when the Polar Borer is easily well over 10 feet in diameter.
 However, they do correctly state in the beginning of the movie that a Tyrannosaurus rex is 20 feet high and 40 feet long.

 The Tyrannosaurus suit was created by Tsuburaya Production, portrayed by Toru Kawai, who played Godzilla in Zone Fighter and Terror of Mechagodzilla.
-The T-rex suit was later used for Ururu of the tokusatsu/anime combination TV series Dinosaur War Aizenborg.
+The T. rex suit was later used for Ururu of the tokusatsu/anime combination TV series Dinosaur War Izenborg.

 The front end of the Triceratops suit was portrayed by Tatsumi Nikamoto, who acted opposite Kawai as Zone Fighter and Titanosaurus in the two works, respectively.